montaan/montaan/TASKS.md

         [x] Draw connection line to hit line
-        [x] Add a line-sized quad under each hit line [x] Render the damn quads properly (instead of 3 lines) [] Shrink search results outside current view
+        [x] Add a line-sized quad under each hit line [x] Render the damn quads properly (instead of 3 lines) [/] Switch search engine to codesearch
+        - codesearch is server-side (it only uses the index to get the names of potentially matching files, then runs grep on the file contents)
+    [x] Fix lunr search with <3 letter search queries (Well, it seems to work?)
+    [] Shrink search results outside current view
     [] Highlight found search token
-    [] Pull and display line snippet context somehow [] Switch search engine to codesearch
+    [] Pull and display line snippet context somehow

 # Commits
     [] Add a button to toggle commits view